toggledbits/DelayLight/README.md

 and `urn:upnp-org:serviceId:Dimming1` services).
 DelayLight will also allow the use of a scene as the on list or off list (or both), making it possible for DelayLight to control devices that do not implement these services.
 See cautions, below.

+> **IMPORTANT** Proper operation of the manual triggering and timing functions of DelayLight require that the switches and dimmers
+> configured offer some flavor of "instant status," that is, that they immediately notify Vera if they are operated manually.
+An easy
+> way to test this is to operate the switch manually while watching the Vera UI.
+If the UI updates to show the correct state of the
+> switch within two seconds, the device is pushing status to the Vera.
+There is no reliable workaround for switches and dimmers that
+> do not offer this feature.

+### Adding Timers ###

+When DelayLight is first installed, only the master plugin device is visible, usually with the text "Open control panel!" displayed.
+This is your call to action, to open the plugin's control panel (click the arrow on the device card in the Vera dashboard).
+On the Control Panel, you'll see an "Add Timer" button.
+This creates a new child timer device.
+Child timers, while they appear as separate devices, run entirely within the plugin device's environment.
+However, you can still give them a descriptive name, and assign them to a room, to help you keep them organized.

+The process of creating a child device takes a moment, as it is necessary to reload Luup, so your UI will go unresponsive for a few moments.
+You should use that time to do a full browser refresh/cache flush reload (Ctrl-F5 typically on Chrome and Firefox for Windows).

+To configure your new timer, click on its Control Panel access arrow in its card on the Vera dashboard, and then click "Settings" below the controls.

+There is no programmed limit to the number of child timers you can create.

 ### Additional Features ###

 By default, DelayLight turns off the device on the off list when its timing period expires, regardless of sensor state.